Lucky not to have a gardener

 And I’m happy to say the mulberry trees have once again brought us and the entertaining Louries buckets of delicious, fresh fruit; and a host of other birds to party with them.

-Lemons and limes abound but I must admit though that I have been battling to pick the twenty avocados[2] a week that we are accustomed to.
-It will not be a nine-month season this year; we think the tornado that brushed the village last year knocked a lot of the flowers off.
+Lemons and limes abound but I must admit though that I have been battling to find and pick the twenty avocados[2] a week that we are accustomed to for nine-months of the year; we think the tornado that brushed the village knocked a lot of the flowers off.

 One crop that was completely unpredicted was the nectar-flow this last spring; thanks perhaps to the astonishing hail storm in June this has been a truly amazing season.
-Having 170 bottles already safely harvested, with the promise of more to come, has come as a total surprise, surpassing any previous robbing that I recall in October.
+Having 170 bottles already safely harvested, with the promise of more to come has been a total surprise; surpassing any previous robbing that I recall in October.

 Honey first fruits

-On the subject of bees, this is the season to treat them with great respect.
+On the subject of bees this is the season to treat them with great respect.
 A "boiling hive" means when you lift the lid with alternative shopping in your heart, they come pouring out to defend the fruit of their labours.
-Twice I have literally been chased from the apiary so angry were they; but it doesn’t happen very often.
-They are positively dangerous at the moment.
+Twice I have literally been chased from the apiary so angry were they; but that doesn’t happen very often.
+Still they are positively dangerous at the moment.

 Since childhood we have spoken of "robbing the bees" but it's no longer politically-correct.
 I too like strong words that mean something but in fact it is not a good fit; it does not reflect the give and take which characterises how the keeper feels about his pets.
 So we harvest the honey.
 Would a rose smell any different if you gave it another name?